 Capital Gains Tax

 Now, let’s dive into capital gains tax.
 Estate taxes are imposed when someone dies with assets exceeding certain thresholds.
 This includes any property they owned at the time of death, as well as any property transferred during their lifetime.
 Capital gains or losses are the profits or losses from selling property used for personal or investment purposes.
 This can include houses, furniture, and more.
-When you decide to sell an inherited home in South Carolina, the sale is considered a capital gain or loss for income tax purposes.
+When you decide to sell a home in South Carolina that was inherited, the sale is considered a capital gain or loss for income tax purposes.
 Generally, to qualify for lower rates of long-term capital gains, you need to have owned the property for at least a year.
 But regardless of how long you’ve owned the inherited home, any gain or loss will still be treated as long-term.

 In addition to capital gains tax, you’ll also need to consider income taxes.
 However, you don’t owe estate taxes on the inherited property.
 When you sell an inherited home, you must report it for income tax purposes.
 Start by calculating your capital gain or loss, which is the difference between the sale amount and the basis.
 Report this amount to the appropriate authorities.